ketch-com/java-ketch-forwarder/docker/ketch-event-forwarder/README.md

-# java-ketch-forwarder
+# ketch-event-forwarder

-This folder produces the java-ketch-forwarder container for the service.
+This folder produces the ketch-event-forwarder container for the service.

 ## Building